Independent Editorial Research · Updated April 2026

 Evaluation

-• NetSuite: Best‑fit; designed for multi‑subsidiary and acquisition‑driven groups, frequently chosen by mid‑market and PE‑backed companies.
+• NetSuite: Best-fit; designed for multi-subsidiary and acquisition-driven groups.

 • Sage Intacct: Could be a short-term solution but likely to face structural limits as complexity increases.

-• Dynamics 365: Possible if sponsor or group is heavily Microsoft‑oriented and already invested in Dynamics.
+• Dynamics 365: Possible if sponsor or group is heavily Microsoft-oriented.

 Cost and 5-year TCO considerations